osquery/osquery/docs/wiki/installation/cli-flags.md

 `--pack_refresh_interval=3600`

-Query Packs may optionally include one or more discovery queries, which allow you to use osquery queries to manage which packs should be loaded at runtime.
-Osquery will natively re-run the discovery queries from time to time, to make sure that all of the correct packs are executing.
+Query Packs may optionally include one or more discovery queries, which allow you to use osquery queries to manage which packs should be loaded at runtime. osquery will natively re-run the discovery queries from time to time, to make sure that all of the correct packs are executing.
 This flag allows you to specify that interval.

 `--pack_delimiter=_`